 In her role as Partnership Development Director, Sharon works with organizations and schools to increase the awareness and use of Reading Apprenticeship’s evidence-based professional development services.
 She is an accomplished leader and demonstrated change agent within the national K-16 education community; for over 20 years, she has served as a core member of several organizations’ leadership teams, contributed knowledge and expertise in the area of standards-based accountability in K-12 education policy, and oversight of the implementation of projects to enhance education practices.
 Prior to joining WestEd, she worked as Senior National and International Sales Accounts Consultant with CTB-McGraw Hill Education and Educational Testing Services K-12.

 Mary’s areas of work include project management, communications, and resource development.
 She works with WestEd’s Reading Apprenticeship team and external partners to develop and manage large grant-funded projects that bring professional learning to thousands of teachers every year across the country.
 She has 25 years of managerial experience in education service and research organizations.
 Prior to working in the non-profit sector, she taught college composition and conducted research in the teaching of writing.
 At the CRESS Center at the University of California, Davis, she evaluated programs focused on school district improvement, science education, and teacher professional learning.
 She holds an MA in English Composition from San Francisco State University.

-Lorelle’s responsibilities include event and project management for the Reading Apprenticeship College Program and online services.
+Lorelle manages projects and events for the Reading Apprenticeship College Program and online services.
 Additionally, she leads digital marketing efforts and communications for the team, including management of the Reading Apprenticeship website.
-Previously, Lorelle was Events Manager/Executive Assistant to the Office of the President at the Roberts Enterprise Development Fund.
+Previously, Lorelle was an Events Manager and Executive Assistant to the Office of the President at the Roberts Enterprise Development Fund.
 She received a BA in American Studies from the University of California, Santa Cruz and a Post-Baccalaureate Marketing Certificate from UC Berkeley Extension.